sumotoy/IntMatrixDisp/README.md

 Note for Teensy3 users.
 All those displays works only at 5V so you will need a unidirectional level converter (I'm using only 3 wires for the GPIO).

+Features:

+ - Use just 2/3 microcontroller PIN
+ - In SPI use HAEN that allow you share pins with other chips (max 8), CE included!
+ - It use just one GPIO for 4 to 16 units (more than 4 will use an additional chip connected to GPIO)
+ - Drive many types of displays.
+ - It uses the extra features of some chip.
+ - Can work with other library I made that uses GPIO (like NewLiquid one)

 What is working?

 Tested all displays with Arduino and Teensy3 with the MCP23s17 chip using HAEN (was on the same line of another MCP23s8